Jocos12/Frontend-Final-Project-Web-Tech-/README.md

 My Project is about Online Exam Management System
 -----------------------------------------------------

-I using spring Boot like backend and react like frontend ,to access the application, visit [localhost 3000] and log in using the provided credentials or complete the registration process.
+"I am using Spring Boot for the backend and React for the frontend",to access the application, visit [localhost 3000] and log in using the provided credentials or complete the registration process.

 Upon logging in, users will be greeted by a comprehensive dashboard displaying key information such as upcoming exams, recent results, and important announcements.